Proper moduli spaces of orthosymplectic complexes: Abstract

 \section{Abstract}

-We apply the formalism of Alper--Halpern-Leistner--Heinloth \cite{alper-halpern-leistner-heinloth-2023-existence} to construct proper good moduli spaces for moduli stacks of Bridgeland semistable orthosymplectic complexes on a complex smooth projective variety, which we propose as a candidate for compactifying moduli spaces of principal bundles for the orthogonal and symplectic groups.
+We construct proper good moduli spaces for moduli stacks of Bridgeland semistable orthosymplectic complexes on a complex smooth projective variety, which we propose as a candidate for compactifying moduli spaces of principal bundles for the orthogonal and symplectic groups.
 We also prove some results on good moduli spaces of fixed point stacks and mapping stacks from finite groupoids.